-There is also a loss of sensation experienced in the affected areas, which can manifest as reduced sensation, numbness, or intensely burning neuropathic pain.
+There is also a loss of sensation experienced in the affected areas, manifesting as reduced sensation, numbness, or intensely burning neuropathic pain.

-Due to their reduced functioning and immobility, tetraplegics are frequently more vulnerable to conditions such as:
+Due to their reduced functioning and immobility, people with tetraplegia are frequently more vulnerable to conditions such as:

 - Ulcers of the ulna.

 - Frozen joints.